 This system design is predicated on the use of a full-body harness for the worker, double-action, single-locking snap hooks to attach to the lifeline, and a shock absorbing vertical lifeline or self-retracting lanyard (SRL) with 900 lb. maximum arrest force.
-Non-shock absorbing lanyards and retractables that do not have "slip-clutch" type internal shock absorbers with a 900 lb. maximum MAF are NOT allowed for use as vertical lifelines on this system.
+Non-shock absorbing lanyards and retractables that do not have "slip-clutch" type internal 900 lb.
+MAF shock absorbers are NOT allowed for use as vertical lifelines on this system.
 Any attachment to the horizontal lifeline must transfer fall arrest forces to the body through the dorsal d-ring of the full body harness only.
 Harness side and chest d-rings are not allowable lanyard connection points.